 Funded by the French National Research Agency, the EGALIBEX research program brings together a multidisciplinary team of researchers in the humanities and social sciences (philosophy, law, political science and sociology of communication) to carry out these three tasks.

-Next talk by George Letsas for our seminar on freedom of speech
+Next talk by Jacob Rowbottom for our seminar on freedom of speech